 Neither revenue sharing nor wrap fees are disclosed as hard dollar amounts on the Transamerica fee disclosure, which makes them really easy to overlook.
 Instead, they are disclosed as a percentage of assets in a massive 9-column table on pages 2-6 of the Transamerica fee disclosure document.

-Wrap fees can be found in fourth column, labeled “Net Total Separate Account Maintenance / Administration Charge Received by Transamerica and its Affiliates”, and revenue sharing fees can be found in the second and third columns (labeled “12b-1 Fees...” and “Other Fees...” respectively), which must be added to determine total revenue sharing fees.
+Wrap fees can be found in the fourth column, labeled “Net Total Separate Account Maintenance / Administration Charge Received by Transamerica and its Affiliates”, and revenue sharing fees can be found in the second and third columns (labeled “12b-1 Fees...” and “Other Fees...” respectively), which must be added to determine total revenue sharing fees.

 In step 4, you’ll use a spreadsheet to determine the dollar amount of indirect fees charged by Transamerica.